gravitylens/cm-labmanual-template/README.md

     source .venv/bin/activate
     pip install -r requirements.txt
     ```
-4. Once you have created your lab manual, run the following script to upload it to a Skytap Course Manager title:
+4. Once you have created your lab manual, run the following script to publish your material:
     ```sh
     ./publish.sh
     ```
-    This will publish your lab manual to the specified Skytap Course Manager title.
+    This will publish your lab manual to the specified Skytap Course Manager title and generate the PDF file.

 ## Useful Tools
 To simplify pasting images into markdown files, consider installing the Markdown Sync Image extension in VSCode.
 This extension allows you to easily paste images directly into your markdown files, and it will handle the image file management for you.
 You can configure Markdown Sync Image to automatically generate, or prompt you for an image file name when pasting.
 You can also configure it to automatically put pasted images into the ./images folder for a better organized project.